-The Task Force, chaired by Sarah Helvey (Nebraska Appleseed) and interim chair Karen Authier (Nebraska Children's Home Society), has met three times in since its codification in statute.
-The Task Force created the following five subcommittees to create recommendations on priority areas of the Strengthening Families Act: Community and Family Voice, Grievance, Normalcy, Trafficking, and Training.
+The Task Force is Co-Chaired by Sarah Helvey (Nebraska Appleseed) and interim Co-Chair Karen Authier (Nebraska Children's Home Society).
+Vernon Davis (Former Youth in Foster Care) was appointed as Task Force Co-Chair on November 15, 2016.
+The Task Force has met three times since its codification in statute.
+The Task Force formed the following five subcommittees to create recommendations on priority areas of the Strengthening Families Act: Community and Family Voice, Grievance, Normalcy, Trafficking, and Training.
 This report will focus on the major themes identified by the work of the Task Force and Subcommittees, and the recommendations and activities of the subcommittees.